Published at: 2025-10-30

 Outbound Order

-As a critical component of inventory management, businesses need to specify the source Warehouse when handling outbound operations such as sales, loans, or scrap disposal.
-When creating an Outbound Order, you must first select the Warehouse and then choose the Products to be shipped from its Inventory list.
-Set the quantity for each Product and generate the Outbound Order.
-Similar to Inbound Orders, outbound operations can be configured to require strict approval before execution.
-Outbound Order management helps administrators track sales and shipping activities.
+As a key part of inventory, sales, and procurement management, outbound operations (such as sales, loans, or scrapping) require selecting a specific Warehouse for goods to be issued from.
+When creating an Outbound Order, first choose the Warehouse, then select Products to be issued from that Warehouse’s Inventory list, set the quantity for each Product, and generate the Outbound Order.
+Like Inbound Orders, outbound operations can be configured to require an approval workflow before items leave the Warehouse.
+Managing Outbound Orders helps administrators track product sales and outbound activities.

 picture coming soon:

-- Click New in the upper-right corner to create an Outbound Order with preset or custom Record Types.
+• Click the New button at the top right to create an Outbound Order using either a preset Record Type or a custom Record Type.

 picture coming soon:

-- When creating an Outbound Order, fill in the source Warehouse (i.e., outbound Warehouse) and outbound type.
+• When creating an Outbound Order, fill in the Warehouse (the issuing Warehouse), Record Type, and other required fields.

-- After confirmation, the system deducts the actual Inventory from the outbound Warehouse.
+• When the Outbound Order is confirmed, the system deducts the actual Inventory from the issuing Warehouse.

-Outbound Orders serve as both business documents and system-level records.
-Any business document that reduces Inventory will automatically generate an Outbound Order, including but not limited to:
+An Outbound Order is both a business document and a system-level record.
+Any business operation that reduces Inventory will ultimately map to an Outbound Order.
+The system automatically generates Outbound Orders to reduce Inventory for scenarios including, but not limited to:

-- Transfer Order: Upon confirmation, the system generates an Outbound Order with the “Transfer Outbound” Record Type.
+• Transfer Order: After a Transfer Order is confirmed, the system automatically generates an Outbound Order with Record Type “Transfer Out.”

-- Shipping Order: Upon confirmation, the system generates an Outbound Order with the “Sales Outbound” Record Type.
+• Shipping Order: After a Shipping Order is confirmed, the system automatically generates an Outbound Order with Record Type “Sales Outbound.”

-- Spare Parts Consumption: For parts sourced from the spare parts library, confirmation triggers an Outbound Order with the “Spare Parts” Record Type.
+• Spare Parts Consumption: When spare parts are issued from the spare parts Warehouse and the consumption is confirmed, the system generates an Outbound Order of the “Spare Parts” Record Type.

-Configure a custom function as a pre-approval condition to prevent invalidating outbound-related documents due to insufficient stock.
+Configure a custom function as a pre-approval check to prevent downstream documents from being invalidated due to insufficient actual Inventory.

-Applicable Documents: Transfer Order, Outbound Order, Purchase Return Order.
+Applicable documents include: Transfer Orders, Outbound Orders, and Purchase Return Orders.

 picture coming soon: